robiningelbrecht/statistics-for-strava/docs/configuration/gear-maintenance.md

 Adding the tag `#sfs-chain-lubed` to your Strava activity title will reset the maintenance task and counters from the next activity onwards.

+> [!NOTE]
+> This tag also serves as the initial trigger to start maintenance tracking
+> for a gear that is linked to a component.

 ## Gears

 Define your Strava gear and associate images to display in the UI.